 Customers review local businesses on Yelp, and, the site has grown into one of the world’s most influential.
 In an effort to ensure all of its reviews remain helpful and unbiased, Yelp introduced an automated content filter to eliminate fake reviews and feature content written by seasoned reviewers.
+However, many business owners and customers have found their Yelp reviews taken down.

 “The Yelp algorithm is inconsistent and non-transparent,” Sam Dirnfield, CEO of Toner Buzz explains.
 “Nobody is sure how it works because Yelp keeps details of the algorithm secret.
 But it doesn’t seem to follow any logical order.
 Legitimate customer reviews get filtered out and removed.
 This is not happening on platforms like Facebook and Google.”